Edited by: Keri Stooksbury

 Before looking at Delta Comfort+ and first-class and how they compare, it’s important to differentiate between each class of service.

-Delta One is Delta’s highest level of service, which feature flat-bed seats, chef-inspired meals, lounge access, and a less-crowded onboard cabin.
+Delta One is Delta’s highest level of service, which features flat-bed seats, chef-inspired meals, Sky Club lounge access, and a less-crowded onboard cabin.
 The Delta One experience can be found on coast-to-coast routes, as well as most long-haul international flights.

 First class is Delta’s premium cabin offering for flights within the U.S., Canada, Mexico, the Caribbean, and some local South American destinations.
 First class features wider seats, onboard meals, and attentive service.